French Council of the Muslim Faith: Stated objectives

 The Council of the Muslim Faith was originally created to help Islamic France to be better represented and to help regulate things that go along with the religion.
 The council is in charge of regulating things such as halal meat, holidays, and mosque construction in France.
-They strive to make sure Muslims have somewhere to pray toward mecca, somewhere their children can learn more about their religion, and also to bring the population together.
+They strive to make sure Muslims have somewhere to pray, somewhere their children can learn more about their religion, and also to bring the population together.
 The council is not a political party, rather a way for the Muslim citizens to have their ideas heard and make sure they are represented when it comes to governmental decisions.
 The CFCM also seeks to dilute the discrimination against Muslims in Europe, most specifically France.
 They look to educate those who affiliate radical Muslims with the entire Muslim faith, showing them that there can be a radical form of any religion.

 History

-France, along with other parts of the world, set Muslims apart from the rest and treated them as if they were "others", what is also a result of the infiltrating and undermining ideology of Islam, wich nearly makes a peaceful coexistence with non-muslims impossible.
+France, along with other parts of the world, set Muslims apart from the rest and treated them as if they were "others."
 This led to a lot of mistreatment and discrimination in the country of France.
 As the population of Muslims started to grow in France, the people felt that they should be better represented.
 The French Council of the Muslim Faith was originally configured by a group of Muslim students who wanted to see the change throughout France and better their ways of life in their country.

 Nicolas Sarkozy, then interior minister, lead the efforts to establish the council in 2003.
 The stated purpose of the council was to better communicate the wants of all Muslims in France to the French government.